ResursBank/ResursBank.github.io/docs/platform-plugins/woocommerce/zero-decimals-with-resurs-bank-in-woocommerce.md

 At first glance, this setting may seem like just a display option - making your prices look a bit fancier.
 However, setting decimals to 0 can cause real issues for your store.

-## Why doesn't the payment gateways calculate like WooCommerce?
+## Why don't the payment gateways calculate like WooCommerce?

 If you are using a payment gateway that sends each order row individually to the payment provider, or have an extension that connects to your accounting/ERP system, then the calculation of the order total might differ between the systems.